palewire/first-web-scraper/notes/setting-up-windows.md

 6. Click the box under column "S" so that both boxes should now be checked.
 7. Click next until you finish the install.

-When Cygwin is finished, type these commands into Cygwin, one line at a time, and then hit enter.
+When Cygwin is finished, type the commands below into Cygwin, one line at a time, and then hit enter.
 When each command is finished running, type the next one.

 * easy_install pip
 * pip install beautifulsoup